v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-## My game crashes at the "breaching screen" ❓
+## My game crashes at the breaching screen❓

 You need to disable "Analytics"